NEWS

 It will also establish a new science-based authorisation process for food and feed products derived from precision bred plants.

-Someone whose research will benefit from the bill is Prof Peter Eastmond, who is exploring how precision breeding emthods can be used to develop grasses with a higher fat content, which can improve animal feed by making it more energy-rich and which has the potential to supress methane emissions from livestock.
+Someone else whose research will benefit from the bill is Prof Peter Eastmond, who is exploring how to use methods, such as precision breeding, to develop grasses with a higher fat content, which can improve animal feed by making it more energy-rich and which has the potential to supress methane emissions from livestock.

 He said: “The opportunities this new genome editing law will bring are genuinely exciting.
 I strongly believe that genome editing can contribute to making farming net zero.
 The increase in leaf total lipid content that we’ve achieved in the lab using GE is likely sufficient to significantly enhance productivity and reduce methane emissions from cattle and sheep if replicated in pastures.”